Music

 A beautiful dark wood surrounds the windows on four sides, forming a frame a few inches wide.

-The room is filled with light.
+The room is filled with light, warm and gentle.

 The bed echoes the tower, with its own pillar and platform.